*

 Spencer Gulf

-Throughout the 1980s and 1990s, estimates of total catch and effort for this stock were higher than the levels that were recorded through the 2000s [Steer et al. 2020].
-CPUE has varied cyclically over time but has demonstrated a long-term increasing trend [Steer et al. 2020].
-However, between 2007 and 2013, catch, effort and CPUE all declined contemporaneously, which resulted in declining estimates of biomass from WhitEst [Steer et al. 2018a].
+Throughout the 1980s and 1990s, estimates of total catch and effort for this stock were higher than the levels that were recorded through the 2000s and 2010s [Smart et al. 2023].
+There have been continual declines in catch and effort from the early 1990s until 2020–21.
+Targeted handline CPUE has varied cyclically over time but demonstrated a long-term increasing trend [Smart et al. 2023].
+However, between 2006–07 and 2013–14, catch, effort and CPUE all declined, which resulted in declining estimates of biomass from WhitEst [Steer et al. 2018a].
 These declining trends were associated with a significant decline in recruitment.
-Based on these fishery performance indicators, this stock was classified as transitional depleting [Fowler et al. 2014].
-There was an extensive review of management arrangements throughout 2016 that culminated in significant management changes that were implemented in December 2016: the legal minimum length was increased from 310 to 320 mm TL; recreational bag and boat limits were reduced; and, a month-long spatial spawning closure was implemented in Investigator Strait and southern Spencer Gulf.
+Based on these fishery performance indicators in 2014, this stock was classified as transitional depleting [Fowler et al. 2014].
+The management strategy implemented were the same as those applied for the Gulf St. Vincent/Kangaroo Island stock.

 The above evidence indicates that the biomass of this stock is unlikely to be depleted and that recruitment is unlikely to be impaired.
 Furthermore, the evidence indicates that the current level of fishing mortality is unlikely to cause the stock to become recruitment impaired.